This is the story of Lulu, my 6 year old Labrador.

 On the 4th February 2015, Lulu went for her usual walk along the beautiful south coast near Lymington.

-We agreed there maybe nothing to lose in admitting her to the Royal Veterinary College’s (RVC) Queen Mother Animal Hospital in Hertfordshire, to undergo a non-guaranteed treatment called Plasma Exchange Therapy (PET).
+We agreed we had nothing to lose in admitting her to the Royal Veterinary College’s (RVC) Queen Mother Animal Hospital in Hertfordshire, to undergo a non-guaranteed treatment called Plasma Exchange Therapy (PET).

 Things weren't looking good...